 As the financial leader of the organization, you need to lead the staff down the path of answering a few questions to determine if this grant is a star or blackhole before the cavalry rides off with their grant writing pens held high.
 This should be a relatively easy question to answer.
 If not—before moving to the next question—it may be time to have senior leadership and the board take a strong look at your stated mission and ascertain if it is still on-message today.

-2. Does this grant & project fit within the long term strategic plan?
+- Does the grant and project fit within your long-term strategic plan?

 If you are asking yourself what your strategic plan is in the first place, stop here and revisit the first question!
 A strategic plan must be a living, breathing, organic document on which you base key decisions.
 Find your plan, then answer whether or not this new offering fits.

 If this is a one-year grant, what is the likelihood that it will be on a renewal schedule for at least several years moving forward?
 If it’s not likely to renew, is your development team ready to obtain support for continual funding of this program without the grant?

-5. Will operating funds for administrative burden be covered as part of the grant, or will the organization need to find additional funds?
+- Will operating funds for administrative overhead be covered in the grant, or will the organization need to find alternative funding sources for these costs?

-If the answer to all of the above questions can be fully answered, then the program and the associated new grant are likely worth further exploration.
+If you can fully answer all of the above questions, then the grant and associated program are likely worth further exploration.
 Here’s to a star in the making!